On this page

 Download our guides on structural standards to help you comply with the general legislative requirements of the Act and the Food Standards Code.

-Step 1: Apply to register
+Step 1: Apply to establish your business

 In your application, include: